 An outbreak of a new respiratory illness caused by coronavirus disease 2019 ("COVID-19") has resulted in millions of infections and hundreds of thousands of deaths worldwide as of the date of filing of this prospectus, and continues to spread across the globe, including within the United States.
 The outbreak of COVID-19 or by other epidemics could materially and adversely affect our business, financial condition and results of operations.
-If the spread of the virus worsens in regions in which we have material operations or sales, our business activities originating from affected areas, including sales, manufacturing and supply chain related activities, could be adversely affected.
+If the spread of the virus worsens in regions in which we have material operations or sales, our business activities originating from affected areas, including sales, manufacturing and supply chain related activities, and could be adversely affected.
 Disruptive activities could include the temporary closure of our facilities and those used in our supply chain processes, restrictions on the shipment of our products, business closures in impacted areas, and restrictions on our employees' and consultants' ability to travel and to meet with customers.
-If workers at one or more of our offices or the offices of our suppliers or manufacturers become unable to obtain necessary raw materials or components, we may incur higher supply costs or our manufacturers may be required to reduce production levels, either of which may negatively affect our financial condition or results of operations.
+If workers at one or more of our offices or the offices of our suppliers or manufacturers become ill or are quarantined and in either or both events are therefore unable to work, our operations could be subject to disruption.
+Further, if our manufacturers become unable to obtain necessary raw materials or components, we may incur higher supply costs or our manufacturers may be required to reduce production levels, either of which may negatively affect our financial condition or results of operations.